 Avoid Sources of Fear

 It’s also important to think about how your child’s room will look at night.
 Are there creepy shadows?
 Weird shapes that look like faces?
-Sleep in your child’s room by yourself before he does it, and if you notice any potential sources of fear, move lighting or cover walls if necessary.
+Sleep in your child’s room by yourself before he does it.
+If you notice any potential sources of fear, move lighting or cover walls if necessary.
 You should also ensure that your child has ready access to a light from a flashlight or night light from his bed.
 This can be a helpful tool if your child has nightmares or wakes up afraid.

 Avoid Unnecessary Rules

 Many parents think that their children need to be able to sleep without night lights, radios or stuffed animals.
 The truth is that it’s much more important to get your child accustomed to sleeping in her own room.
 Especially if she’s used to sleeping with a sibling, allow her to sleep in a way that feels most comfortable to her.
 If this means leaving all the lights on, surrounding her bed in stuffed animals or leaving the radio on, let her do it.
 You can always help her transition away from these security blankets later.
 However, it is good to establish a good sleeping routine first.

 Plan for an Adjustment Period

 In the first few weeks after your child moves to her new room, she might run into your room or her sibling’s room in the middle of the night.
 This is perfectly normal.
 Rather than expecting her to sleep through the night by herself immediately, work on slowly transitioning her to independent sleeping.

 Beds with trundles can be especially useful in this regard.
 If your child has a nightmare, you can pull out the trundle bed and sleep with her for an hour or two.
 This keeps her in her own room but gives her a substantial sense of security that you can slowly wean her off of as she becomes more comfortable.